COVID-19 Stimulus information: learn how to maximize your utilization of the CARES Act and its various options for COVID-19 Stimulus.

 So, what’s next?
 Go file for unemployment.
 You can hop on to… Oh my God.
 Somebody sent me a question, “Can I get rid of my husband?
 He’s a major expense.”
 I did hear that divorce rates were way up right now so if you need a good divorce attorney I know a few I can probably help you with that.
 Thank you Marilyn that was very funny.
 Anyways, what we should do next, file for unemployment, file for the EIDL grant if they put that back up, get your loan docs together for PPP.
 Even if you don’t have everything together start the process so you can get into the system.
 Everyone that I have spoken to had to go back and forth to the bank a few times to make sure they had everything the way they needed it.
-And if you got your funding make sure your bookkeeping is set up so that you can track this stuff because holy molly that’s going to be a nightmare trying to track what dollars went to where after the fact to make sure that you get that forgiven.
+And if you got your funding make sure your bookkeeping is set up so that you can track this stuff because holy moly that’s going to be a nightmare trying to track what COVID-19 Stimulus dollars went to where after the fact to make sure that you get that forgiven.

 And then calculate your potential employee retention credit.
 I have spoken to a few people who said it wasn’t worth it to stop paying people for various reasons and they’re still running their payroll.
 Well, you might qualify for an employee retention credit and we can help you calculate those things.
 Now, here’s the real question with employee retention credit.
 If you use a payroll service like Gusto, I love Gusto, or QuickBooks or anything else I don’t know how any of those payroll providers are going to handle the employee retention credit until we know more about it.
 Because right now you can’t even put it on a form.
 So, you might want to contact your payroll company if you fall into that category of wanting to claim those credits and start talking to them early.
-And just make sure it’s on their radar and make sure you know what you’re going to have to do to claim those credits as soon as you can.
+And just make sure it’s on their radar and make sure you know what you’re going to have to do to claim those COVID-19 Stimulus credits as soon as you can.

-And obviously I’m here.
 I’ve been fielding phone calls and text messages and trying to help people putting out a lot of information on Facebook.
 I have on my website the main page is going right to COVID-19 stimulus because that is mostly what’s happening right now.
 Some people want their tax returns I know but most people are really worried about just cash right now.
 And then, you’ve got free time so I would encourage you to hop on my business book club.
 I did this last year.
 It was a lot of fun.
 We read some really great books.
 So, we’re going to do Good to Great, which might be backwards I don’t know.
 You might see it backwards or upside down.
 Good to Great is a fantastic book.
 The author’s got free tools and things.
 Even if you don’t read the book you can hop on the Zoom call.
 A couple of us avid readers will have dug through it.
 I actually listened to it before so I’m going to read it this time and do… The perils of webinar’ing from home.

-So, we’ve got that.
 That’s going to be in May.
 And I’m going to have some other webinars coming up for people who are starting new businesses, making sure you’re documenting things properly.
 So, you’re audit proofing your business, profit-first, make your business wildly profitable.
 I’m working with my friend Leslie Oppenheimer.
 We’re going to see if we can also get a book and maybe do something to help people get their business online and set up recurring revenue programs.
 So, that was a very preliminary discussion we had yesterday but trying to put information to get everybody money that they need now and help them with their business in the going forward so that we all survive.

 Questions, I’ve been answering them as we went.
 If anyone’s got more throw them in there now.
 We’re going to finish a little early even.
 Hopefully I wasn’t speaking too much at the speed of light.
 So, and I found this quote yesterday I liked it.
 “Crisis and deadlocks when they occur have at least this advantage, they force us to think.”
 So, put your thinking caps on, get creative, try not to panic.
 It’s hard sometimes but try.
 And I’m here if you need help so shoot me questions.
-I’m going to scroll back through my chat and see if I missed anybody.
-I think I caught everyone as we went.